Chichijima: Early history

-Commodore Perry's flagship Susquehanna anchored for 3 days in Chichijima's harbor on 15 June 1853, on the way to his historic visit to Tokyo Bay to open up the country to western trade.
+Commodore Matthew C. Perry's flagship USS Susquehanna anchored for three days in Chichijima's harbor on 15 June 1853, on the way to his historic visit to Tokyo Bay to open up the country to western trade.
 Perry also laid claim to the island for the United States for a coaling station for steamships, appointing Nathaniel Savory as an official agent of the US Navy and formed a governing council with Savory as the leader.
 On behalf of the US government, Perry "purchased" 50 acre from Savory.

-Japanese Empire
+In 1854, naturalist William Stimpson of the Rodgers-Ringgold North Pacific Exploring and Surveying Expedition visited.